ZlatanMLG/PPZ/README.md

 ## Usage

-Simply include the Highlight.js library in your webpage or Node app, then load this module.
+Simply include the Highlight.js library in your webpage.

 ### Static website or simple usage